Intro0siddiqui/Elmiclan/ROADMAP.md

 - Phase 0 – Scaffolding & Core Libraries (Done)
 - Phase 1 – User Authentication & Role-Based Dashboards (Done)
 - Phase 2 – Secure E2EE Messaging (Done)
+- Phase 2.5 – Unified Group Chat (In Progress)
-- Phase 3 – Advanced AI-Powered Features (In Progress)
+- Phase 3 – Advanced AI-Powered Features
 - Phase 4 – Admin Tooling & User Management
 - Phase N – Pre-Launch Polish

-## Current Phase – Phase 3
+## Current Phase – Phase 2.5
-- **Phase ID**: P3
+- **Phase ID**: P2.5
-- **Title**: Advanced AI-Powered Features
+- **Title**: Unified Group Chat
-- **User Story**: "As a user, I want to receive AI-powered advice on how to advance my rank, so that I have a clear path for progression."
+- **User Story**: "As a clan member, I want to communicate with everyone in a single, unified group chat, so that we can easily coordinate and build community."
 - **Core Acceptance Criteria**:
-  - [ ] A dedicated "Rank Advisor" page exists.
-  - [ ] The page uses a Genkit flow to send user profile data to an AI model.
+  - [ ] The messenger page sends messages to a single, hardcoded clan chat room.
+  - [ ] The UI is simplified by removing the "recipient" field.
-  - [ ] The AI's recommendations are displayed to the user on the page.
+  - [ ] The backend flow is updated to handle sending messages to the group chat.
-- **File / Module Touches**: `src/app/dashboard/rank-advisor/page.tsx`, `src/ai/flows/rank-advisor.ts`
+- **File / Module Touches**: `src/app/dashboard/messenger/page.tsx`, `src/ai/flows/send-secure-message.ts`
 - **Status**: In Progress
-- **Notes / Open Questions**: Will the AI need access to more data sources to give better advice?
+- **Notes / Open Questions**: An admin must create the clan chat room in Matrix and set the `MATRIX_CLAN_ROOM_ID` environment variable.

 ## All Phases (Full List)